centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

                               restarts.
 This is only useful if you have enabled state retention using the :ref:`retain_state_information <main_cfg_opt_state_retention>`
                               directive.
 Value: 0 = disable non-status information retention, 1 = enable non-status information retention. timezone                      Timezone in which the contact resides.
 This will affect its check and notification periods.
+The timezone must be formatted using the POSIX TZ variable format.
+That is for most users this will look like *:America/New_York* (notice the colon).
 ============================= ========================================================================================================================

 .. _obj_def_contactgroup: